MayaraAmanda/MayaraAmanda/README.md

 I've been working with technology since 2013, and during this time I worked with the most diverse types of projects such as: web programming, systems using geolocation, internet of things and big data (engineering, architecture and data modeling).

 I'm currently enchanted by the universe of data science.
-What motivates me to work with data projects is knowing that today we have a huge amount of data everywhere and, using the right technologies, we can get answers to solve big problems, impacting all of society and making the world a better place .
+What motivates me to work with data projects is knowing that today we have a huge amount of data everywhere and, using the right technologies, we can get answers to solve big problems, impacting all of society and making the world a better place.

 ### 👩‍💻 &nbsp;About Me